What to know

 Here’s how you can uninstall Windows updates on Windows 11.
 Follow the steps below to help you along with the process.

-4. Select the update you wish to remove by clicking on it and selecting Uninstall.
+- Select the update you wish to remove by clicking on Uninstall next to it.
+Click Uninstall again.

 Note: Some minor updates might not be available in this list.